CaoTrongThang/Easycraft/README.md

 - Staff of Suppression, stop mobs from spawning 64 blocks around
 - Hostile mobs can't break iron bars, iron blocks, diamond blocks,...

 <details>
 <summary>Secrets</summary>

 - Beds have a chance to explode, having luck effect negatives the explosion chance.
 - Mobs are stronger by the time you play but they can also get stronger when there's a mysterious lightning strike at them, the lightning gives them a buff and if they already had the buff, it'll increase the buff level.
 - Punching blocks while holding an item decreases 50% of damage dealt by that block.
-- Can craft oak planks by using 4 sticks.
 - There's sometimes a minion hiding below the sand, which be noticed by some sand particles, breaking the sand block and the minion will show up to give you some items.
 - many more...
+- Holding an umbrella and you won't get struck by lightning

 </details>

-100 Downloads (MODRINTH): 6/1/2025
+- 100 Downloads Modrinth: 6/1/2025
+- 100 Downloads Curgeforge: 14/1/2025